Screening Guidelines for the Early Detection of Lung Cancer

 - Are 55 to 77 years of age

 - Are in fairly good health

-- Are a former smoker who has quit smoking within the last 15 years
+- Are a current smoker OR are a former smoker who has quit smoking within the last 15 years

 Loyola’s Lung Cancer Screening Program

 Screening for lung cancer means testing for cancer before you exhibit any symptoms.
 Loyola is committed to early detection of lung cancer, and invites smokers and former smokers to enroll in our lung cancer screening program.
 Lung cancer screening has been shown to reduce the number of deaths from lung cancer by 20 percent.